-It’s an encouraging sign that brand owners, manufacturers, and suppliers are drawn to the same place.
+It’s an encouraging sign that brand owners, manufacturers, and suppliers unite in the same place.
 All too often, industry stakeholders struggle to join forces.

-It became clear early on at TGCon that the TraceGains community doesn’t suffer from the sometimes debilitating economic sibling rivalry that can impact supply chains.
-That’s not to say there aren’t issues between suppliers and manufacturers, but at least both parties are committed to working through them together.
+Early on at TGCon, it became clear that the TraceGains community doesn’t suffer from the sometimes debilitating economic sibling rivalry that can impact supply chains.
+That’s not to say there aren’t issues between suppliers and manufacturers, but both parties are committed to working through them.

 “The theme for this year’s conference is ‘Plug In.
 Go Faster.’”
 TraceGains VP of Marketing Annie Wissner explained.
 “It highlights how our network accelerates business.
-When customers log into TraceGains for the first time, on average nearly three-quarters of their suppliers are in the network already.
+When customers log into TraceGains for the first time, on average, nearly three-quarters of their suppliers are already in the network.
 With the click of a button, they can connect.
 At TGCon, TraceGains Network comes to life with suppliers and customers collaborating to solve real-world supply chain and product development challenges.”

 Day one began with a bevy of breakout sessions meant to ease attendees into the TraceGains ecosystem, with topics ranging from “Introduction to TraceGains Network” to “Creating Supplier Attributes.”